Andrew Gardner (newsreader): Career

+ITN

 Gardner had a successful television audition in December 1961, and began working for the British commercial television news service ITN as one of four newscasters and a reporter.
 That year, he and fellow newsreader Reginald Bosanquet were presented with a silver and rose trophy at the National Viewers' and Listeners' Association ceremony for their impartiality and personal popularity.
 Gardner worked on the television programmes Roving Report and Dateline, Reporting '66 and Reporting '67.
 He was the presenter of the maiden transatlantic broadcast from the United States to Western Europe via the Telstar 1 satellite in 1962.
 Gardner also reported in the field, such as the Great Train Robbery in 1963.
 He co-presented the first edition of the News at Ten bulletin with Alastair Burnet on 3 July 1967, and continued to read the news on the half-hour bulletin until 1977.

 He was asked to present ITN's coverage of special broadcasts such as the Chancellor's Budget and United Kingdom general elections, the Cuban Missile Crisis and the Assassination of John F. Kennedy.
 Gardner also commentated on state events such as the Wedding of Princess Anne and Mark Phillips, the Silver Jubilee of Elizabeth II, the Silver wedding anniversary of Elizabeth II, ITV's studio coverage of the Wedding of Prince Charles and Lady Diana Spencer (alongside Selina Scott) in 1981 and the first ITV Telethon.

+Thames Television

 From September 1977, he joined ITV London's weekday television franchise Thames Television on a three-year contract to read the news on the new nightly regional Thames At 6 (later Thames News) programme from Mondays to Fridays.
 This was partly due to his desire to be in the public eye less often, and he was assured by a producer that it would be a local programme rather than a parochial one.
-The Southern Television broadcast interruption committed by an unknown hoaxer caused the TV picture to wobble slightly and silence Gardner's voice, which was replaced by a distorted voice purported to be from the Ashtar Galatic Command's Vrillon on 26 November 1977.
+The Southern Television broadcast interruption committed by an unknown hoaxer caused the TV picture to wobble slightly and silence Gardner's voice, which was replaced by a distorted voice purported to be from the Ashtar Galactic Command's Vrillon on 26 November 1977.
 It sent a message that humans needed to stop acting warlike and become more peaceful before it was too late.
 Gardner retired from Thames in mid-1992, before the station ceased broadcasting in the same year and was replaced by Carlton.

 Personal life

 He met his wife Margaret while the two were working in Salisbury, Rhodesia.
 They were married in June 1958, and the couple had four children.

+Death

 Gardner died from a heart attack on 2 April 1999, aged 66, while on a flight to Madeira.
 At the time of his death, he lived in Benenden, Kent.
 A memorial service was held for him on the late afternoon of 14 June 1999 at St Martin-in-the-Fields in Trafalgar Square, London, attended by fellow newscasters and journalists.